freedomofpress/securedrop-docs/docs/admin/installation/email_alerts.rst

 Prepare email accounts
 ======================

-SecureDrop is configured to send different alerts by PGP-encrypted email.
+SecureDrop sends different alerts by PGP-encrypted email.
 Before installing SecureDrop, you must select or prepare the e-mail accounts where you would like these alerts to be sent.
-In the case of OSSEC alerts (which you must set up), configured an SMTP relay is also required.
+In the case of OSSEC alerts (which you must set up), configuring an SMTP relay is also required.

 .. _daily_journalist_alerts: